Idlewild and Soak Zone: Ligonier Valley Railroad and Mellon family: 1878–1952

+In 1913, the Lincoln Highway was established as the first cross-country autoroute, and it passed directly by Idlewild on what is now U.S. Route 30.
+As automobile traffic to the park increased, several parking lots and a Gulf Oil gas station were added to the park in the 1930s.

-The Macdonalds sought to maintain the park's natural beauty, planting 10,000 shrubs in the first year and thousands of trees during the 1930s.
-In the first few years, the park added a circle swing, a Whip, a miniature railroad, and in 1938, the Philadelphia Toboggan Company Rollo Coaster.
-World War II and the resulting rationing forced the park to close in 1943.
-Upon reopening in 1946, the park added the Caterpillar and a small showboat that sailed in Lake Bouquet.
+The Macdonalds sought to maintain the park's natural beauty, planting 10,000 shrubs in their first year of ownership, and thousands of trees throughout the 1930s.
+During this time, the park added a circle swing, a Whip, a miniature railroad, and a roller coaster called Rollo Coaster.
+World War II and the subsequent wartime rationing forced the park to close temporarily in 1943.
+Upon reopening in 1946, the park added a Caterpillar and a small showboat that sailed in Lake Bouquet.

 Macdonald family: 1952–1983

 The Macdonald family obtained complete ownership of the park in 1951.
-After leaving Idlewild, the Mellon family also abandoned the Ligonier Valley Railroad, declining after closing area coal mines and decreasing passenger traffic.
-The railroad ceased operations in 1952.
-Although the park originally depended on the railroad, the railroad's closing did not affect the park.
-In 1913, the Lincoln Highway had been established as the first cross-country autoroute, stretching from Times Square, New York City, to Lincoln Park, San Francisco.
-It passed directly by Idlewild on what is now U.S. Route 30.
-As automobile traffic to the park increased, several parking lots and a Gulf Oil gas station, a Mellon company, were added in the 1930s.
+After leaving Idlewild, the Mellon family also abandoned the Ligonier Valley Railroad, which had been in decline following the closure of several area coal mines and decreasing passenger traffic.
+The railroad ceased operations entirely in 1952.

 Under the Macdonalds, the park continued to expand.
-Kiddieland was constructed between 1954 and 1956 and featured many smaller versions of rides meant for children.
-Some of the rides included miniature boats, a Ferris wheel, doodlebug, and pony rides.
+Kiddieland was constructed between 1954 and 1956, and featured many small rides intended for young children.
+Some of the rides included miniature boats, a Ferris wheel, a doodlebug, and pony rides.

 Clinton "Jack" Macdonald became president of the park in 1957.
 In 1959, Macdonald and Lewis Davidson, a bagpipe director at the Carnegie Institute of Technology, started the Ligonier Highland Games, a Scottish highland games event held at the park.
-During the same year he assumed control of the park, Macdonald was appointed the first commissioner of the Scottish Clan Donald for Pennsylvania.
 The games, held annually in early September after the park had closed for the summer, became one of the country's largest and most highly regarded Scottish athletic and cultural competitions.
-Jack Macdonald said of the Games: "We're not interested in becoming one of the biggest Games.
+Macdonald said of the games, "We're not interested in becoming one of the biggest games.
 We just want to be one of the nicest."
+While initially attracting crowds of around 1,200, the festival now records average attendances near 10,000.
+During the same year he assumed control of the park, Macdonald was appointed the first commissioner of the Scottish Clan Donald for Pennsylvania.

-The park sustained heavy damage when the remnants of Hurricane Agnes dropped 14 in of rain on the area in 24 hours in June 1972.
-Lake St. Clair and Lake Bouquet, merging in the resulting flood, caused significant damage to the boathouse.
+The park sustained heavy damage when the remnants of Hurricane Agnes dropped 14 in of rain on the area in 24 hours in June of 1972.
+Lake St. Clair and Lake Bouquet merged in the resulting flood, causing significant damage to the boathouse.
 The flood lifted and twisted the park's Loyalhanna Limited Railroad, which required extensive repairs.

+In 1976, Historic Village was built to celebrate the US bicentennial.
+It was heavily inspired by 19th century Western towns.